C-level and senior executive jobs are often competitive, filled by only the most elite of candidates.

 Ultimately, Marcia suggests that executive search firms want to offer companies candidates about whom they can be excited.
 They also want the chosen candidate to be excited about the offer – and accept it.

-That means that during the search process, candidates should be honest about how they’re feeling about the role.
+That means that during the executive job search process, candidates should be honest about how they’re feeling about the role.

 “If you have a compensation limit, and you’re worried the offer might not be quite what you need, confide in the recruiter.
 We [might be able to help] the client think about opening the salary range for the position,” Marcia explains.